 There's a number of issues you may come across when installing ManyChat Growth Tools (aka widgets) on your website or even using them after the installation.
 If that's the case - don't worry, just read through this article to find a quick solution to your problem :)

 As there's a great variety of site platforms, it would be difficult to list how to install ManyChat widgets on all of them, but you should always be able to find the necessary info in your site platform's knowledge base or by reaching out to their support.
-There's also a plenty of useful tutorials on the net, like this one on installing the widgets on a Wordpress site.
+There's also a plenty of useful tutorials on the net, like this one on Installing the widgets on a WordPress site, or our guide on Adding Checkbox Widget on ClickFunnels pages.

 Thus, if you're having difficulties adding the widget code to a site, the right place to look for the solution is the platform's help documentation or support channels.